The Human Truth Foundation

 Health:

 Myanmar (Burma) does relatively well in encouraging good health, compared to many other countries.
-Myanmar (Burma) comes in the best 20 when it comes to its fertility rate13.
-It does better than average in its smoking rate31, its adolescent birth rate18 and in its alcohol consumption rate32 (but high for Asia).
-Myanmar (Burma) does not succeed in everything, however.
-Myanmar (Burma) does worse than average in its average life expectancy11 (one of the lowest in Asia) and in its immunizations take-up33.
+Myanmar (Burma) comes in the best 20 for its fertility rate14.
+It does better than average in its smoking rate32, its adolescent birth rate19 and in its alcohol consumption rate33 (but high for Asia).
+Myanmar (Burma) doesn't do so well in other areas.
+Myanmar (Burma) does worse than average in terms of its average life expectancy11 (one of the lowest in Asia) and in its immunizations take-up34.
 The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Myanmar improved by +9.9yrs in the 30 years from 1990, better than the global average of +7.9yrs.
+Myanmar's peak fertility rate was 5.99 in 1962.

 Life Expectancy